Helping busy Millennials make smarter purchases so they can feel confident while saving time

 Create a MVP solution that helps Millennial shoppers purchase products quickly and easily

-Millennial shoppers spend a lot of time researching and comparing products before completing their purchase.
+Millennial shoppers spend more time researching and comparing products than any other demographic group.

-I decided to look into Millennial shoppers and their experience with mobile shopping apps.
-They seemed like the perfect demographic to focus on since researchers found nearly 63% of Millennial shoppers complete their purchases through their smartphones.
+I decided to focus on Millennial shoppers and their experience with mobile shopping apps because 63% of Millennial shoppers complete their purchases using a smartphone.